Intermarkets' Privacy Policy

 *

-Jonathan Last goes on to draw conclusions from this little video and Vance's acceptance speech at the Republican convention.
+Jonathan Last goes on to draw conclusions from the little video clip he embedded in his piece and Vance's acceptance speech at the Republican convention.
 And he apparently has more to say about J.D.
 Vance behind a paywall:

 2. Fake But Accurate